kahanu/AngularStarterKit/README.md

 }
 ```

+You don't need to add the `index` to the path like, `'./shared/models/index'`.
+The `index` reference is similar to the `index.html` page being the default document of a website, the `index.ts` file is the default file in a folder and does not have to be referenced.

 2. **Modules** - whenever you can, group like files in a module.
 This way you just need to import/export this module in another file like the SharedModule or AppModule to register it with the app.